Can Dogs Eat Rice?

 Key Points:

-• Yes, dogs can eat plain, cooked rice as it’s often used in dog food.
+• Yes, dogs can eat plain, cooked rice, a common ingredient in dog food.

-• Rice offers dogs a good source of energy due to its high carbohydrate content.
+• Rice offers dogs a good energy source due to its high carbohydrate content.

 • Avoid feeding dogs uncooked rice or rice cooked with harmful additives.